blockcypher/eth-docs/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**29/10/21 - Add Priority Fee Estimation**

+We are now estimating the priority fee.
+Soon, transactions created with the API will be only EIPl-1559 transactions.

 **18/10/21 - Fix Unconfirmed Transactions on Address Full Endpoint**

 Previously, when using the address full endpoint with `confirmations>0`, you'd still get unconfirmed transactions.
 This is fixed.